 Our therapists are professional psychologists and counsellors.
-In individual therapy, you may choose to work on any issue that affects you, including the difficulties you face in relation to your family.
+In individual therapy, you may choose to work on any issue that affects you, including the difficulties you face concerning your family.

-As you continue your journey in individual therapy, consider sharing your counselling journey with your family members as it might help them to feel more open to attending family counselling sessions with you.
+As you continue your journey in individual therapy, consider sharing your counselling journey with your family members, as it might help them to feel more open to attending family counselling sessions with you.

 Frequently Asked Questions